+THE OFFERING

-THE OFFERING Shares of common stock offered by us • 5,717 shares of our common stock issued to Lincoln Park as consideration for its commitment to purchase shares of our common stock under the Purchase Agreement (the "Commitment Shares").
-We did not receive any cash proceeds from the issuance of these Commitment Shares; and • up to \$50.0 million of shares of common stock that we may sell to Lincoln Park, from time to time until February 2, 2025 (which represents 36 months from the date of first sale in accordance with the Purchase Agreement).
-As of the date of this prospectus, we had issued a total of 23,504 shares at an average price per share of \$129.86 under the Purchase Agreement for gross proceeds of \$3.1 million, including 22,304 shares purchased on the initial effective date of this prospectus (the "Initial Purchase").
+Shares of common stock offered by us

+- 142,939 shares of our common stock issued to Lincoln Park as consideration for its commitment to purchase shares of our common stock under the Purchase Agreement (the "Commitment Shares").
+We did not receive any cash proceeds from the issuance of these Commitment Shares; and - up to \$50.0 million of shares of common stock that we may sell to Lincoln Park, from time to time over the next 36 months in accordance with the Purchase Agreement, including approximately \$3.0 million of shares that we issued on February 2, 2022 at a purchase price of \$5.38 per share in the Initial Purchase.
 Other than the shares sold in the Initial Purchase, all sales are at our sole discretion.

-Shares of common stock outstanding as of December 31, 2023 2,994,679 shares which includes (i) the 5,717 shares of common stock issued as Commitment Shares, (ii) the Initial Purchase of 22,304 shares of common stock, (iii) the 1,200 additional shares issued to Lincoln Park since the Registration Statement was declared effective, and (iv) 12,000 Sponsor Shares subject to vesting that are not considered outstanding from an accounting perspective.
-Shares of common stock to be outstanding immediate after this offering ely 3,290,815 shares, assuming a sale of 296,136 shares.
-The actual number of shares issued will vary depending on the sales prices in this offering.
-Exchange Cap Under applicable Nasdaq rules, in no event may we issue or sell to Lincoln Park under the Purchase Agreement shares of our common stock in excess of the Exchange Cap of 325,357 shares (including the Commitment Shares), which represents 19.99% of the shares of our common stock outstanding immediately prior to the execution of the Purchase Agreement, subject to certain exceptions.
-See " Lincoln Park Transaction-General " for additional information.
-Use of proceeds We will receive no proceeds from the sale of shares of common stock by Lincoln Park in this offering.
-As of the date of this prospectus, we have received proceeds of \$3.1 million from the sale of shares to Lincoln Park.
-We may receive up to an additional \$46.9 million in gross proceeds that we may sell to Lincoln Park pursuant to the Purchase Agreement from time to time.
+Shares of common stock to be outstanding immediately 48,600,474 shares (which includes 300,000 Sponsor Shares subject to vesting that are not after this offering considered outstanding from an accounting perspective), assuming a sale of 7,788,162 considered outstanding from an accounting perspective), assuming a sale of 7,788,162 shares at a price of \$6.42 per share, which was the last reported sale price of our common stock on Nasdaq on January 21, 2022, and the 142,939 shares of our common stock being issued to Lincoln Park as Commitment Shares.
+The actual number of shares issued will vary depending on the sales prices in this offering, but will not be greater than, 8,133,926 shares representing 19.99% of the shares of our common stock outstanding on the date of the Purchase Agreement, in accordance with Nasdaq Market rules.

+Use of proceeds

+We will receive no proceeds from the sale of shares of common stock by Lincoln Park in this offering.
+We received proceeds of approximately \$3.0 million from the sale of shares to Lincoln Park in the Initial Purchase.
+We may receive up to an additional \$47.0 million in gross proceeds that we may sell to Lincoln Park pursuant to the Purchase Agreement from time to time.
 Any proceeds we receive, we intend to use for general corporate and working capital purposes.
-See " Use of Proceeds " for additional information.
+See "Use of Proceeds" for additional information.

-E
+Risk factors

+You should carefully read the "Risk Factors" and the other information included in this prospectus for a discussion of factors you should consider carefully before deciding to invest in our common stock.

+Nasdaq symbol for our Common Stock

+"EFTR"

-Risk factors You should carefully read the "Risk Factors" and the other information included in this prospectus for a discussion of factors you should consider carefully before deciding to invest in our common stock.
-Nasdaq symbol for our Common Stock "EFTR" The number of shares of our common stock outstanding as of December 31, 2023 set forth above excludes: 1,062,989 shares of common stock issuab average exercise price of \$79.42; ble upon exercise of our warrants outstanding as of December 31, 2023, with a weighted • 480,875 shares of common stock issuable exercise price of \$51.67 per share; e upon exercise of options outstanding as of December 31, 2022, with a weighted-average • 155,593 shares of common stock reserved Purchase Plan as of December 31, 2023; d for future issuance under our 2021 Incentive Award Plan and our 2021 Employee Stock • 1,488,834 shares of common stock (or common stock equivalents) issued in a registered direct financing subsequent to December 31, 2023; • 1,488,834 shares of common stock issuab of \$9.95 per share; and ble upon exercise of warrants issued subsequent to December 31, 2023 with an exercise price • up to 296,136 additional shares that we m to Lincoln Park. hay issue to Lincoln Park pursuant to the Purchase Agreement, should we elect to sell shares
+The number of shares of our common stock outstanding as of December 31, 2021 set forth above excludes:

+- 6,015,000 shares of common stock issuable upon exercise of our warrants outstanding as of December 31, 2021, with an exercise price of \$11.50; - 4,193,321 shares of common stock issuable upon exercise of options outstanding as of December 31, 2021, with a weighted-average exercise price of \$2.41 per shares; and - 5,000,000 shares of common stock issuable upon achievement of the Triggering Event pursuant to the Merger Agreement; and - any additional shares that we may issue to Lincoln Park pursuant to the Purchase Agreement dated January 24, 2022, should we elect to sell shares to Lincoln Park.